.NET Application Development & Programming

 Students are encouraged to participate in career and technical organizations.
 Students are eligible to join FBLA or Skills USA.

-This program is offered both full and part time.
-It takes approximately 10 months (1050 hours), to complete.
+This program takes approximately 10 months (1050 hours) full time to complete.
+It is offered day time only.

 Obtainment Time Frame: In program